deNBI/bibigrid_clum/readme.md

 cp bibigrid_clum/resources/bibigrid.yaml ~/.config/bibigrid/bibigrid.yaml
 ```

-This premade template includes volume keys for both master and worker giving you a permanent volume for your master that is shared via nfs (see `nfsShares`) and one semipermanent volume for each worker.
+This premade template includes volume keys for both master and worker giving you a permanent volume for your master
+that is shared via nfs (see `nfsShares`) and one semipermanent volume for each worker.
 Each volume is an SSD with 25 GB.
-For more on volumes read the official documentation. <!-- TODO: Add link-->

 ### Authentication